mndy/spsc_queue/README.md

 ##Ownership transfer

-One of the key concepts I wanted to explore in this implementation was the idea of 'ownership transfer'.
+The key concepts I wanted to explore in this implementation was the idea of 'ownership transfer'.
 In other words, I wanted to make it clear in the API that the thread writing messages to the queue relinquished responsibility for destroying the messages to the thread reading messages from the queue.
 This is